Kristin Lewis

 Kristin Lewis (born 1975, Little Rock, Arkansas) is a lyrico-spinto soprano, known for her Verdi repertoire.
 She has performed in many opera houses around the world, and is based in Vienna, where she continued her studies with opera singer Carol Byers.

+She debuted at the Metropolitan Opera on January 7, 2019, as Aida and gave a total of four performances.
+Zachary Woolfe of The New York Times reported: "The soprano Kristin Lewis lacked vocal fullness and color; her performance gave the impression of a faint pencil sketch of the part.
+(Sondra Radvanovsky was originally scheduled, but canceled on Christmas Eve.)"